digitalgreenorg/DG_Open/README.md

 ## Thank You

 Thank you for choosing to work with FarmStack and Farmer-Chat to advance your farming solutions and community interactions!
-We look forward to seeing your contributions and are excited to collaborate on this journey of innovation.